LuminateOne/laravel-revision-tracking/README.md

 // Your logic here

 // After the child model (order or product) is updated it will create
-// a revision for the customer, and setup the relation between
+// a revision for the customer, and set up the relation between
-// customer revision and the order reivsion
+// customer revision and the order revision
 $customer->push();
 ```

 ##### Update models manually

 When update models manually, you have to update models from
-most top model to the most bottom model, in the
+the most top model to the most bottom model, in the
 following case from `$customer` to `$product`.

 You can update the model manually like this: